Posts Tagged: sweet potato

 Microwaving is a great way to quickly prepare the vegetable.
 Wash potatoes and pat dry.
 Prick skin with a knife in 2 to 3 places.
 Cook on high for 5 minutes.
 Turn over.
 Then cook for another 5 minutes, more or less.

 UC Cooperative Extension's sweet potato expert Scott Stoddard says he prefers his sweet potatoes baked.

 “Baked is way better,” he said.
-“Baking gives time to convert to starch to maltose.”
+“Baking gives time to convert the starch to maltose.”

 Sweet potatoes are mostly starch, but have a special enzyme that breaks down starch into maltose when cooking.
 Slower cooking in the oven provides time for the conversion, imparting a subtly sweet caramelized flavor.

 To bake, preheat the oven to 400 degrees.
 Line the lower oven rack with foil, then prick sweet potatoes with a fork and place directly on the middle oven rack, above the rack with foil.
 Bake 45 minutes for sweet potatoes 2 to 3 inches in diameter.